opengisch/QField-docs/documentation/how-to/project-setup/pictures.en.md

 QFieldSync provides the possibility to configure the path and the file names of picture attachments.

+!!!
+Workflow
     1. Go to Vector Layer *Properties* > *QField*
     2. Choose the layer, the field and configure the expression

 Use expressions to specify the path of the attachments.

 By default, pictures are saved into the "DCIM" folder, audio are saved into the "audio" folder and videos are saved into "video" with a timestamp as name.

 !![picture path](../../assets/images/picture_path.png, 800 px)

 Additional directories can be synchronized with pictures or other attachments.
-Extra paths can be configured in _Attachment and Directories_ tab in the QFieldSync settings under *Project* > *Properties* > *QField*.
+Extra paths can be configured in _Attachment and Directories_ tab in the QFieldSync settings under _Project > Properties > QField_.
-All paths are relative to the project directory.
+All extra paths evaluate relative to the project directory.

 !![attachments directories](../../assets/images/attachments_directories.png,1000px)